spencertipping/tau/doc/utf9.md

 **The container's size encoding matters,** as it specifies the width of `ki` and `oi`.
 For example, if the container's size is specified as `_____101 xx yy` (`u16` size), then each index entry will have a `u16 k` and `u16 o`.

 The container's type determines what `k` means.
 For tuples, `k` is a zero-based integer subscript; for sets or maps, `k` is the highest bits of the hash of the element in question (for maps, the key; for sets, the whole element).
 This means index keys will always be sorted and, with the possible exception of heterogeneous tuples, uniformly distributed; as such, the keyspace can be interpolation-searched.

+UTF8 strings can be indexed; in that case, `(container)` is a `utf8` and the index keys are decoded character positions within the string.